Lavan Satyagraha Smarak railway station

-Lavan Satyagrah Smarak railway station is a railway station on the Tamluk–Digha branch line of South Eastern Railway zone of Indian Railways.
+Lavan Satyagraha Smarak railway station is a railway station on the Tamluk–Digha branch line of South Eastern Railway zone of Indian Railways.
 The railway station is situated beside Nandakumar–Digha Road, Brindabanpur at Chandipur in Purba Medinipur district in the Indian state of West Bengal.
 This railway station was established in memoirs of Salt March movement in undivided Medinipur district.

 History

 The Tamluk–Digha line was sanctioned in 1984–85 Railway Budget at an estimated cost of around Rs 74 crore.
 Finally this line was opened in 2004.
 This track including Lavan Satyagrah Smarak railway station was electrified in 2012–13.